Plants that Repel Mosquitoes

 Hint, you can also use this lemony scented plant to cook with!

 There are several recipes on the internet if you search for them such as These Simple Recipes to use in lots of stuff!

 Many people grow mint in herb gardens to flavor their tea.
 Lots of people do not know mint will repel mosquitoes! mint is a plant that is easy to make your own oil form for mosquito repellent.
 Mint, whether wild or cultivated in your herb garden will repel mosquitoes and other bugs!

 Rosemary, no, this is not a person!
 This is a plant that can be planted to ward off mosquitoes. this is another plant that is used in many herb gardens to control mosquito infestations.
 Rosemary can also be converted to an oil to be used for repelling mosquitoes!
 You can get the oil Here.

 Planting Marigolds for a mosquito repellent.

 Potted marigolds are wonderful for mosquito control!
 You can set them near your windows or doors and they act great to prevent mosquitoes from coming into your home.
 The odor Marigolds emits prevents mosquitoes from going through this perimeter of scent.
 Many people plant marigolds around their decks, porches, patios, etc to repel mosquitoes.
-Remember these are liked by wasp so be careful when handling them that you do not pick up some with wasp in them.
-Marigolds are also good to plant in your tomatoes as they also repel bugs that attack your tomatoes.
-You can get the Marigold Pure Essential Oil Here.
+Remember these are liked by wasps so be careful when handling them that you do not pick up some with wasps in them.
+Marigolds are also good to plant in with your tomatoes as they also repel bugs that attack your tomatoes.

 You can get lots of Citronella items and other helpful products to help ward off mosquitoes if you can not plant these grasses or shrubs.